Contextual onboarding is the unspoken hero in successful onboarding.

 1. Be extra informative

-Be over-cautious when it comes to choosing where to put your contextual hints.
-Especially for new users learning the platform.
+Be overcautious when choosing where to put your contextual hints, especially for new users learning the platform.

-Users click on hints to understand the action of a feature.
-Therefore, these contexts should be filled with descriptive information about certain actions.
+Users click on hints to understand a feature’s action.
+Therefore, these contexts should contain descriptive information about certain actions.

 Avoid complex jargon.
 Instead, opt to tell users exactly what each button unlocks.